-The following flow chart gives an overview of the installation process for the FAStT hardware and the FAStT Storage Manager.
-The arrows in the flow chart indicate the current publications that cover, in detail, each step in the installation process.
+The following flow chart gives an overview of the installation process for the FAStT hardware and the FAStT Storage Manager software.
+Lined arrows in the flow chart indicate consecutive steps in the hardware and software installation process.
+Labeled arrows indicate which current documents provide detailed information about those steps.

 Figure 1.
-Process flow by current publications
+Installation process flow by current publications